et2020315/OpenCV_Video/README.md

 Model that is no longer using:

-model 3.
-Model structure using facial landmarks,built by myself, (higher false positive rate) model3.json, weight3.h5
+model 3. modified version of model 4, (higher false positive rate) model3.json, weight3.h5

 model 2.Model that uses convolutional blocks and HOG